Grahp/Website/pages/Chords vs Strokes.md

 Both strokes and chords are sets of [[Steno Glossary#Key|keys]].
 They share identical structure.

-When using sets of keys generically, the term _stroke_ is used.
-All chords are strokes.

 The term _stroke_ encompasses all sets of keys.
 Thus, **all chords are strokes**.

 Chords can be combined to form strokes.
 For example, the chord `TPH-` and the chord `OE` can be combined to form the stroke `TPHOE` ([[Steno Glossary#Entry|mapping]] to [[Steno Glossary#Translation|"no"]]).